 10. Testing robustness and interpretation of results

 The target audience for this master class are researchers, practitioners and academics who have conducted at least one qualitative study, and are familiar with the basics of QCA.
-The master class is a combination of lectures, group discussions, and QCA exercises.
+If this is your first encounter with QCA (or if you have gotten stuck in trying to teach yourself QCA without support) then it is very strongly recommended to first take the ACSPRI master class Qualitative Comparative Analysis: An introduction.

 Day 1